 Any students can propose policy for the Students' Union.
 As a democratic institution, any member can have a say in proposing and voting on union-wide policy.
 If you want to make a change or you want to influence the Students' Union's stance on something, you can do this by submiting a policy proposal and getting it passed by an all-student vote, whereafter it will become fully-fledged policy!

 You should be aware that there are some issues which cannot be changed by policy because the procedure for making change is already defined in the SU's governing documents.
-Financial demands also cannot be made through the policy making process.
+Additionally, financial demands and changes to the elections rules, ruling on which lies with the appointed Returning Officer, cannot be made through the policy making process.

 How Policy Works